-- You may feel overwhelmed with the responsibility of caring for your family member of friend. - You may feel like you lack choice over your caring responsibilities and feel that you are obligated to care for the person. - You may feel sadness or intense grief as you realise they may die from their illness.
+- You may feel overwhelmed with the responsibility of caring. - You may feel like you lack choice over your caring responsibilities and feel that you are obligated to care. - You may feel sadness or intense grief as you realise they may die from their illness.
 But also grief about other losses that are the result of the person being ill such as loss of a future together or loss of a relationship. - You may feel anxiety about whether you can cope or about what will happen in the future. - · You may feel frustrated, angry or even guilty.